russell2shea/rest-api-express1/README.md

 ## Overview

 This is an open REST API to generate quotes.
 It was developed for practice.
-To continue practice this APi will be migrated from REST to GraphQL
+To continue practice this API will be migrated from REST to GraphQL

 ### How to use